jrcribb/proton/README.md

 ## How is it different from ClickHouse?

 ClickHouse is an extremely performant Data Warehouse built for fast analytical queries on large amounts of data.
 While it does support ingesting data from streaming sources such as Apache Kafka, it is itself not a stream processing engine which can transform and join streaming event data based on time-based semantics to detect patterns that need to be acted upon as soon as it happens.
 ClickHouse also has incremental materialized view capability but is limited to creating materialized view off of ingestion of blocks to a single table.
 Proton uses ClickHouse as a table store engine inside of each stream (alongside a Write Ahead Log and other data structures) and uses to unify real-time and historical data together to detect signals in the data.
 In addition, Proton can act as an advanced data pre-processor for ClickHouse (and similar systems) where the bulk of the data preparation and batching is done ahead of ingestion.
 See [Timeplus and ClickHouse](https://www.timeplus.com/timeplus-and-clickhouse) for more details on this.

+ ## 🎯 Typical Use Cases

+Timeplus Proton empowers you to build a wide range of real-time applications and data pipelines.
+Common use cases include:

+*   **Streaming ETL & Data Preparation**: Efficiently ingest data from sources like Kafka, perform in-flight transformations (filtering, enrichment, masking), and route it to downstream systems, including data warehouses like ClickHouse, other Kafka topics, or analytical stores.

+*   **Real-time Analytics & Dashboards**: Continuously transform and aggregate high-volume streaming data (e.g., user activity, IoT sensor data, application logs) to populate live dashboards, enabling immediate operational insights and data-driven decisions.

+*   **Real-time Monitoring & Alerting**: Define complex event patterns and continuous queries to monitor key performance indicators (KPIs), detect anomalies or threshold breaches in real-time, and trigger immediate alerts or automated actions.

+*   **Personalization & Recommendation Engines**: Analyze streaming user interaction data (clicks, views,purchases) to update user profiles dynamically and serve personalized content or product recommendations with low latency.

+*   **Log Analytics & Observability**: Process and analyze application and system logs as they are generated to gain insights into system behavior, troubleshoot issues faster, and improve overall observability.

 ## 🎬 Demo Video